 - 14. Rotate the V-belt and drive/driven assemblies until the V-belt is flush with the top of the driven pulley. - 15.
 Install two alignment pins and place a new V-belt cover gasket into position on the inner clutch cover; then place the outer clutch cover into position.
-In a crisscross pattern, tighten cap screws to 8 ft-lb.
+In a crisscross pattern, tighten cap screws to 8 ft-lb (10.9 N-m).